KeremKarsiyaka/apirestdjango/README.md

-A simple website build with Django Rest Framework and Django.
+A simple app build with Django Rest Framework and Django.